 It is also accompanied by analysis that explains the sources of these changes in Annex B of our March 2016 Economic and fiscal outlook.

-We have since updated the forecast revisions database to include the November 2016 forecast.
+We have updated the forecast revisions database to include all forecasts since.

 Robert Chote explains the main drivers of our underlying March 2016 forecasts, the Government’s response and why we don’t account for the effect of the ‘Brexit’ referendum